FREE expert advice on setup, maintenance, and troubleshooting

 Free SMTP Servers for WordPress

-SMTP providers with a free tier that works for WordPress transactional email – what each includes, where the limits are, and which ones are worth configuring.
+SMTP providers with a $0 entry point that work for WordPress transactional email.
+What each free tier actually includes, and which ones are worth it.

 -